 U.S. Fish and Wildlife Service issues biological opinion for Apalachicola-Chattahoochee-Flint River basin

-PANAMA CITY, FL - Future water control operations as outlined in the U.S. Army Corps of Engineers’ proposed updated Water Control Manual will not threaten the continued existence of federally protected mussels and the Gulf sturgeon found in the Apalachicola-Chattahoochee-Flint River Basin.
+Panama City, Florida - Future water control operations as outlined in the U.S. Army Corps of Engineers’ proposed updated Water Control Manual will not threaten the continued existence of federally protected mussels and the Gulf sturgeon found in the Apalachicola-Chattahoochee-Flint River Basin.

 The U.S. Fish and Wildlife Service at the same time determined in a Biological Opinion that the updated plan will not adversely modify critical habitat designated for those listed species.

 This biological opinion completes the Service’s consultation with the Corps, which is required by the Endangered Species Act (ESA) on the updated water management plan that guides its operation of five federal dams and reservoirs in the basin.
 The Biological Opinion is based on the best available science and focuses on protecting the Gulf Sturgeon and three mussels listed under the ESA.

 After reviewing the current status of the listed Gulf sturgeon and the three mussels and designated critical habitat in the basin as well as the immediate and cumulative effects of the proposed action, the Service concluded that implementing the Water Control Manual’s updated operations will not jeopardize the continued existence of the Gulf sturgeon, fat threeridge, purple bankclimber and Chipola slabshell and will not destroy or adversely modify designated critical habitat.

 The Biological Opinion lists three mandatory, reasonable and prudent measures necessary and appropriate to minimize the impacts of incidental take of the Gulf sturgeon and the three mussels:

 Identify ways to avoid and minimize take and implement alternative management strategies within the scope of the authorities of the Water Control Manual as new information is collected.